NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

    The colorized DEM, the shaded relief image, and the colorized hillshade.

-Building Overlays for Moon and Mars Mode in Google Earth
+Building overlays for Moon and Mars mode in Google Earth
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes it may be convenient to see how the DEMs and orthoimages